-Design & Supply of High Efficiency Thermal Fluid (Hot Oil, Dowtherm) Heating Systems
+Design & Supply of High-efficiency Thermal Fluid Heating Systems

 Thermal fluid heaters and hot oil systems are used in industrial applications for safe, consistent, and reliable indirect heating and cooling.
-In a closed-loop system, the thermal fluid circulates throughout the system, maintaining a steady supply of heat.
-Also sometimes referred to as hot oil heating system or a DOWTHERM™ heating system, these high-efficiency systems are found in a variety of applications in many industries, including:
+In a closed-loop system, the thermal fluid circulates throughout the system, maintaining a steady heat supply.
+Also sometimes referred to as a hot oil heating system or a DOWTHERM™ heating system, these high-efficiency systems are found in a variety of applications in many industries, including:

 - Food industry